0north-eth/zkVault/README.md

 Every `.exe` is generated with:

 - A high-entropy cryptographic seed
+- Custom AES runtime logic
 - A static genesis timestamp (`vault-genesis.txt`)
 - A SHA-256 logic fingerprint (`vaultproof.json`)

 You receive:
-- A standalone encryption `.exe`
+- A .zip that packs up your encryption `.exe`
 - A proof-of-build artifact
 - A unique cipher engine that runs fully offline

-It’s not just AES-256.
-It’s **you-256**.

 ---

 ### 🧠 Isn’t this just a toy?

 No.
-It’s an encryption organism.
+It’s actually a cryptographic object.

 You’re not storing secrets.
 You’re generating a cipher language that only you can speak.

 > 🔻 You don’t store secrets in the cloud.
-> 🔺 You _generate_ secrets with localized physics.
+> 🔺 Zero North _generates_ an entire universe for your secrets, with localized physics.

-Zero North Vault flips the security model.
+Zero North Vault flips the security model and gives you the tools to protect yourself.
-It’s not SaaS.
-It’s not Web3.
-It’s **sovereign cryptographic architecture.**

 ### Lose the `.exe`, and no one — not even you — can recover the data.
 ### That’s the point.